SNEWS2/snewpy/doc/paper.md

 an order of magnitude or more.
 With such neutrino data sets, the next Galactic supernova will significantly increase our understanding of the explosions of massive stars, nuclear physics under extreme conditions, and the fundamental properties of neutrinos.
-However there is a large gulf between supernova simulations and the corresponding signals in detectors, making comparisons between theory and observation, as well as between different detectors, very difficult.
+However, there is a large gulf between supernova simulations and the corresponding signals in detectors, making comparisons between theory and observation, as well as between different detectors, very difficult.
 SNEWPY offers a unified interface for